Used and loved by millions

 What does it mean to be "on the same page"?

-What are some alternatives to saying "on the same page"?
+Is it formal to say "on the same page"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision